North Sydney Technical High School: The Old Lions

 The Old Lions is made up of the former students and teachers of that school and provides a contact point for those connected with the school via its newsletters and reunions, and website.
 The Old Lions holds a members' dinner and a teachers' lunch each year, and provides a monetary award to Killara High School students for Excellence in Technology and Applied Studies.
 A large proportion of The Old Lions' memorabilia is recorded in an online database.
 Membership of the association remains very strong considering that the school closed more than 40 years ago.

-Notable alumni

-The school has had a number of notable Australians amongst its alumni: